The effort and time a company puts into building and launching a loyalty platform makes the time after launch seem like smooth sailing. Right?

 Don’t fall for the idea that a higher level of redemption is a bad sign.
 A high redemption rate is a great thing!
-It shows your loyalty platform is working – your customers are engaging in the platform.
+It shows your platform is working – your customers are engaging with your loyalty program.
 They’re earning points and redeeming them for rewards.
-Your customers believe your program is valuable and your rewards are worth the time and effort put into accumulating points.
+Customers view your program as valuable and your rewards are worth their time and efforts to accumulate points.

 What If Redemption Rates Are Too High?

-Again, you should never aim to have a 0% or close to 0% redemption rate.
-Even if a low redemption rate is more cost effective, it won’t make your loyalty program sustainable long term.
+As a reminder, you should never aim to have a 0% or close to 0% redemption rate.
+Even if a low redemption rate is more cost-effective, it doesn't make your loyalty program sustainable long-term.
 Customers won’t take part in a rewards program that doesn’t actually bring them any rewards.

-However, there are cases when a high rate of redemption can be detrimental to your program success.
+That being said, there are cases when a high rate of redemption can be detrimental to program success.
 The cost of redeeming rewards may start affecting your bottom line when your redemption rate is far above the average 10-30%.
-You may need to reevaluate how generous you’re being when distributing points or the value of certain rewards if they’re redeemed too quickly or easily.
+You may need to reevaluate how generous you’re being when distributing points to customers, or analyze point values of rewards that are redeemed too quickly or easily.

 How To Get To An Ideal Redemption Rate